This manual is for BookmarkFS, version 0.1.6.

 results for that file, provided that it is not renamed or deleted.

 Tag files behave differently from traditional hard links.
-If the original bookmark file is renamed or deleted, it may also change accordingly.
+If the associated bookmark file of a tag is renamed or deleted, it may change accordingly.
 It may even link to another file that was previously shadowed.
 Applications should tread lightly if they wish to cache tag directory entries.

 fd = open("tags/gnu/readline", O_CREAT | O_WRONLY, 0600); // Oops, fd == -1, errno == EPERM fd = link("bookmarks/other/readline", "tags/gnu/readline", 0); // OK!